 To meet the extensive safe drinking water quality standards, most public water suppliers must add treatment chemicals to their source water.
-We adjust the pH of the water for corrosion control and add potassium permanganate for iron and manganese removal and filtration enhancement.
+We adjust the pH (acidity) of the water for corrosion control and add potassium permanganate for iron and manganese removal and filtration enhancement.
 We also add chlorine for disinfection.
-Since our bacteria problem in 2011, MassDEP requires that we disinfect throughout our system.
-To achieve good disinfectant residuals at the outskirts of the system, the amount we add at our sources had to be increased.
-These chemicals work very well to make tap water safe, but they can affect the water's taste, color, and odor.
+We have to add a sufficient amount of chlorine at the filtration plants to maintain good disinfectant residuals at the outskirts of the system.
+These chemicals work very well to make tap water safe, but they can affect the water's taste and odor.

 Bellingham's water is safe to drink and it's also economical.
-The average cost for a gallon of bottled water from a store is \$1.50 and the average cost for that same gallon of safe tap water is \$0.005.
+The average cost for a gallon of bottled water from a store is \$1.50 and the average cost for a gallon of safe tap water is \$0.005.
 That means bottled water costs 375 times more than the safe water coming from your tap.
 If you want to remove the chlorine odor, you can fill a pitcher or jug with water and set it aside until the chlorine dissipates.
 You can then store it in your refrigerator to be used for drinking.
+There are also several products on the market that provide point of use filtering.
+Filtering systems with a charcoal element are very reliable at removing chlorine order.
+Be aware that any filtering system must be maintained in order to work properly.
+Filters must be replaced or risk being breeding grounds for bacteria.